 Understanding the Electric Service Connection

-If the service connection to your house was damaged, would you know what to do?
-The first step is simply knowing who is responsible.
-This is a general overview of your service connection.
-Your specific circumstance may differ from what is shown below.
+If your service connection is damaged, who is responsible for repairs?
+This is a general overview of your service connection; your pecific circumstance may differ from what is shown below.

 Customers living in mobile homes should contact MidAmerican Energy to determine who is responsible for the service pole and electric lines.

 What should you do if the meter box is pulled away from your house or apartment building?

 The property owner is responsible for hiring a licensed electrician to reattach the meter box and make sure power is restored, if necessary.
 An electrical inspection may be required.